-CruiseMapper's ms The World cruise ship accidents, incidents and law news reports relate to a 200-passenger vessel owned by ResidenSea (Small Cruise Lines).
+CruiseMapper's ms The World cruise ship accidents, incidents and law news reports relate to a 200-passenger vessel owned by residential ships (Small Cruise Lines).
 Our ms The World accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 On February 23, 2004, ResidenSea reported Norovirus outbreak (gastrointestinal illness) on the ship en-route from Cozumel Mexico (Feb 21) to Fort Lauderdale Florida (Feb 24).

-On Feb 23, the ship contacted CDC’s VSP staff and reported that the number of infected crew exceeded 2%.
-All sick suffered from Noro virus symptoms (stomach cramps, vomiting, diarrhea) and were quarantined to their cabins.
+On Feb 23, the ship contacted CDC’s VSP staff and reported that the number of the infected crew exceeded 2%.
+All sick suffered from Norovirus symptoms (stomach cramps, vomiting, diarrhoea) and were quarantined to their cabins.